Shadwell: Education

-Transport and locale
+Transport

+Railway

-Shadwell railway station is located just north of Cable Street, the area's historic northern boundary with the St George in the East area of Wapping.
-Shadwell DLR station lies 50 metres to the north and re-uses the former Shadwell & St. George's East railway station which took its name from its location on the boundary of the two areas, and closed in 1941.
+Shadwell railway station is located just north of Cable Street, the area's historic northern boundary with the St. George in the East area of Wapping.
+It is situated on the London Overground's East London line and is in London fare zone 2.
+There are regular direct services to Dalston Junction, Highbury & Islington, West Croydon, Crystal Palace, New Cross and Clapham Junction.

+Shadwell DLR station lies 50 metres to the north of the railway station and re-uses the former Shadwell & St. George's East railway station; this took its name from its location on the boundary of the two areas and closed in 1941.
+Services operate regularly between Bank and Lewisham.